 - 1VerdictThe latest Yaris Hybrid is a major step forward from its predecessor and should be more of a worry for its rivals

 - 2MPG & CO2 emissionsToyota is one of only a few manufacturers to offer a true hybrid supermini; the Yaris' focus on efficiency is impressive

-- 5Interior & comfortIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment
+- 5Interior, dashboard & comfortIt's not the most exciting, but the Yaris' interior is comfortable, well built and packed with standard equipment

-- 6Practicality & boot space - currently readingSmall yet well packaged, the Toyota Yaris balances compactness with decent practicality
+- 6Boot space, seating & practicality - currently readingSmall yet well packaged, the Toyota Yaris balances compactness with decent practicality